cih23/PeaKD/README.md

 # Pea-KD : Parameter-efficient and accurate Knowledge Distillation
-This package provides an implementation of Pea-KD, which is to improve KD performance.
+This project is a PyTorch implementation of Pea-KD.
+This paper proposes a novel approach that improves Knowledge Distillation performance.
 This package is especially for BERT model.

 ## Overview
 #### Brief Explanation of the paper.